AlexSteiner30/Gemini-Sight/README.md

    | 3.7v Lithium Battery                          | 1          | €9.33     | [Buy Here](https://t.ly/6TUde)  |
    | Jumper Wire Cables                            | 1          | €9.15     | [Buy Here](http://amoz.onl/2Pp) |

 The glasses can connect in two different ways, through Bluetooth and WiFi.
-Bluethooth is used to share data between the app and the glasses (location, access key, contacts or sending commands), on the other hand the glasses connect to the WiFi scanning a QR Code whihch is created in the app in order to connect to the websockets.
+Bluetooth is used to share data between the app and the glasses (location, access key, contacts or sending commands), on the other hand, the glasses connect to the WiFi by scanning a QR Code which is created in the app in order to connect to the websockets.

 ## Backend